wesley27/fpff/spec/fpff_spec.md

 ### Author

-The author field is a dword (8 bytes).
+The author field is 8 bytes.

 The stream's author **must** be ASCII-encoded[^2].
 If the author is shorter than 8 bytes, then the field **must** be padded with null (`0x0`) bytes.